SonderMindOrg/uvize.github.io/style-guide/theming.md

 ### Logos

-Only one logo file is required from each org.
+Only one logo file is required for each org.

 It should be the wide version of the logo, and simple enough to read well at small sizes.

-Because the logo is potentially shown on different color backgrounds it **must** be a transparent `.png` file with no background color.
+Because the logo is potentially shown on different light color backgrounds it **must** be a transparent `.png` file with no background color.

 The pixel dimensions for the file are as follows: